 Court System Career Options

-If you’re interested in pursuing any of the following careers, then it’s recommended to discuss necessary educational pathways with a career counselor or an adviser within your college or university or find the best online criminal justice degree to pursue.
+If you’re interested in pursuing any of the following careers, then it’s recommended to discuss necessary educational pathways with a career counselor or an adviser within your college or university or research on the internet to find a reputable program to pursue.

 - Bailiff – This professional-level career secures a courtroom while in session.
 Throughout their daily duties, bailiff’s monitor court attendees to identify various security threats, such as weapons or explosive devices.
 Upon entering the courthouse, a bailiff will typically frisk attendees to ensure they do not bring any weapons into this hallowed setting.
 Other common duties of a bailiff include instructing jurors and other courtroom attendees on proper protocol.
 When absolutely necessary, a bailiff acts upon the instruction of a judge to remove those from courtrooms due to inappropriate behavior.
 To work as a bailiff, one must obtain a high school diploma and a certificate or associate’s degree in criminal justice.
 Completion of a police academy training may be required.

 - Court Clerk – Court clerks work in the administrative field within a court system or in legal buildings.
 If you’re searching for an office-based career within the court system, this may be your ideal option.
 Typical daily duties include processing documents, notifying individuals of upcoming court dates as an examining court documents to ensure no mistakes have been made.
 Before a trial, court clerks review case folders to ensure all essential documents are included.
 They also are responsible for filing legal paperwork, such as marriage licenses, property deeds and mortgage titles.
 Court clerks are required to hold an associate’s degree in criminal justice.